naacl-org/naacl-org.github.com/minutes/2016/index.md

 - Joel led discussion of [his report](NAACL_Treasurer_Report_2016_Board.pdf)
 - Not sure on how NAACL 2015 did - probably lost money
 - Will likely have to cut back for 2017
-- Video recording still has this weird status as a conference thing we have to budget for / vote on each year
+- Video recording still has this special status as a conference thing we have to budget for / vote on each year
-  - This makes sense on some level, as the recording does more for people *not* attending the conference
+  - Fold into conference budget?
-  - It is more like an NAACL outreach activity than a benefit to conference attendees
+  - Argument for no: the recording does more for people *not* attending the conference, it is outreach
 - LSA Summer Institute (which we typically fund) only happens ever second year
 - Joel is encouraging us to seek out sponsorship from smaller / emerging players
   - We already have 3 - 2 global sponsorship chairs and 1 local sponsorship chair (and Priscilla and Joel)